Periodontal (Gum) Disease Treatment Massapequa Park • Long Island

 Understanding Periodontal Disease

-Animation of healthy and unhealthy gums Do your gums bleed when you brush or when you bite into a piece of food?
+Do your gums bleed when you brush or when you bite into a piece of food?
 Are your teeth loose?
 Will a cleaning resolve these issues?

 Periodontal disease is a chronic bacterial infection of the gingival (gum) tissues.
-When plaque and tartar accumulate on the teeth along and underneath the gum line, the gums can become inflamed and may bleed during or after brushing and flossing.
+When plaque and tartar accumulate on the teeth along and underneath the gumline, the gums can become inflamed and may bleed during or after brushing and flossing.

 The bacteria found within plaque is capable of producing toxins that irritate the gum tissue, leading to redness, inflammation, and bleeding.
 If treatment is not administered and the irritation is allowed to continue, the gingival tissue will begin to pull away from the teeth.
 This causes spaces (called pockets) to form.
 As the infection becomes more severe, the connective and supportive tissues that hold teeth in place begin to degenerate.

-Periodontal disease encompasses a wide range of conditions, including everything from a mild inflammation of the gums to severe damage to the connective tissue and the bones that hold the teeth in place.
+Periodontal disease encompasses a wide range of conditions, including everything from mild inflammation of the gums to severe damage to the connective tissue and the bones that hold the teeth in place.
 Left untreated, periodontal disease may result in gum recession, tooth loss, and a variety of seemingly unrelated health concerns, like high blood pressure, heart disease, and stroke.

-In accordance with the results of multiple studies, periodontal disease is considered to be the sixth complication associated with diabetes.
+In accordance with the results of multiple studies, gum disease is considered to be the sixth complication associated with diabetes.
 Other complications include retinopathy (damage to the retina), neuropathy, nephropathy (kidney disease), macrovascular diseases, and microvascular diseases.
 Numerous studies have proven the existence of a bidirectional correlation between periodontal infection and diabetes.
-Clinical research has also shown that the successful management of periodontal disease can improve glycemic control in patients with diabetes due to a diminished need for excess insulin.
+Clinical research has also shown that the successful management of gum disease can improve glycemic control in patients with diabetes due to a diminished need for excess insulin.

 A dental cleaning (or prophylaxis) by definition is cleaning plaque, tartar, and stains from the enamel tooth portion above the gums.
 This service is provided for children and adults who are in excellent health with no bone loss, recession, or inflammation.

-There are generally 3 types of cleanings.
-A prophylaxis is a regular cleaning, usually given at 4 or 6-month intervals depending on how you are doing on your home care.
+There are generally three types of cleanings.
+A prophylaxis is a regular cleaning, usually given at 4- or 6-month intervals depending on how you are doing on your home care.
 Scaling and root planing is a more significant cleaning, one that involves going deeper into the pockets to get everything back to a healthy baseline.
-All patients who have experienced scaling and root planing in their lives are likely on a program called “periodontal maintenance,” which involves a prophylaxis and any deep scaling that is needed.
+All patients who have experienced scaling and root planing in their lives are likely on a program called “periodontal maintenance,” which involves prophylaxis and any deep scaling that is needed.

 When you come to the office as a new patient for an initial examination, or when you visit our hygienists to get your teeth cleaned, you will have the health of your gums evaluated by using a simple and relatively comfortable test called a periodontal chart.